Golden Dreams in the “Great American Desert”

 The Move Toward Branch Mint Status

-Despite being established to strike gold coins, the Denver plant was unable to strike gold coins as originally intended.
+Despite being established to strike gold coins, the Denver Mint was unable to strike gold coins as originally intended.
 One reason for the lack of coinage was “the hostility of the Indian tribes along the routes, no doubt instigated by rebel emissaries and bad white men.”
 By 1895, however, there was new hope for branch mint status when Congress provided a new mint in Denver for gold and silver coin production.
 Construction began in 1897, but appropriations to complete and equip the new plant were insufficient, and the new building wasn’t completed until 1904.

 The Denver Mint Finally Opens

-Completed in 1904, the Mint’s opening was delayed because the new machinery to be used at the Mint was first sent to the St. Louis Exposition of 1904 for display.
+Completed in 1904, the Denver Mint’s opening was delayed because the new machinery to be used at the Mint was first sent to the St. Louis Exposition of 1904 for display.
 By 1906, coining presses were finally striking coins for release to the public, advancing the status of the Denver Mint facility to Branch Mint.
 In 1906, gold coins were again minted in Denver and, for the first time, silver coins were also produced there.
 The silver and gold mostly came from the nearby Cripple Creek mining district.
 From that time, until the final gold coins were struck in 1931, the Denver Mint struck a variety of gold coins, but primarily $20 Double Eagles, which were produced for banking settlements and international transactions.

 The Denver Mint Today